-At Hope Springs, we are providing all services via telehealth, including evaluations.
-Child neuropsychological evaluations are in person.
-Our goal is to be back in the office by August 1, 2021.
+At Hope Springs, we are providing all adult services via telehealth, including evaluations.
+Child neuropsychological evaluations are mostly in person.
+At times, with adult neuropsychological evaluations, office visits may be necessary.

 What is telehealth?

 Telehealth refers to providing healthcare services remotely using telecommunications technologies, such as video conferencing or telephone.
-At Hope Springs, we will continue to provide many of the same services that we always have, but through a telehealth platform.
-After 7/11/21, we will be using Therapy Notes Telehealth to connect with our clients.
+At Hope Springs we use a HIPAA compliant version of Zoom.

 Are there benefits to telehealth?